isomerpages/isomerpages-govtech/media/technews/_posts/2017-09-20-engineering-innovation-with-passion.md

 Such initiatives, combined with a culture that is more tolerant of failure, will hopefully inspire more Singaporean tech entrepreneurs to venture off the beaten track — and help to engineer an innovative Smart Nation.

----

-Photo credit:
-1. Images of Red Rhino and Spider drone courtesy of HOPE Technik website.